PARENTAL ALIENATION LAWYER

 Parental alienation is the act of one parent making a clear and unrelenting attempt to turn their child against the other parent.
 While one would like to think that the child in question would have the ability to separate fiction from reality, it is important to remember that they are being fed these lies by one of their parents, an authority figure of whom they have no reason to be suspicious.
 When one parent succeeds in turning their child against their former partner through a campaign of half-truths and blatant lies, the child begins to exhibit signs of what is commonly referred to as parental alienation syndrome.

 Parental alienation syndrome is devastating for both the child experiencing it and the parent they have been turned against.
-Parental alienation is a serious crime and will almost certainly result in the offending party losing any unsupervised access to the child in question.
+Parental alienation is a serious issue and will almost certainly result in the offending party losing any unsupervised access to the child in question.
 If you have reason to believe your child is being manipulated by a malicious former partner, we at Fennell, Briasco, & Associates will do everything in our power to ensure the Court is informed of the situation and acts accordingly.
 In the time that our attorneys have been practicing family law, they have encountered multiple cases of parental alienation and so recognize the symptoms of parental alienation syndrome, which include:

 Spread of animosity